Selling blood tests online for over 15 years.

 Another popular food type that many people try to reduce or cut from their diet is carbohydrates.
 Carbohydrates are the body’s main source of energy and are also a source of vitamins and minerals.
 There are 3 different types of carbohydrates found in food: sugar, starch and fibre.
 The Atkins and ketogenic diets both encourage the elimination of carbohydrates for the body to produce small fuel molecules called ‘ketones’.
 These are produced by the liver from fat used as an alternative fuel for the body when sugar is in short supply.
-Because on a ketogenic diet, the body switches its fuel supply to run almost entirely on fat, many people believe this is an excellent way to burn excess body fat.
 Eating carbohydrates have a big impact on blood sugar and insulin levels and restricting carbohydrates helps to lower sugar levels and insulin needs.
 High sugar levels play a part in almost all chronic diseases such as type 2 diabetes, dementia, cancer and cardiovascular disease.

 Although too much sugar is bad for our health, sugar is vital for the normal functioning of the body.
 Carbohydrates contain essential vitamins and minerals including calcium, vitamin C and iron as well as dietary fibre.
 Because carbohydrates can interfere with hormone production, in some women following a low carbohydrate diet can cause damaging side effects.
 Cutting carbohydrates from the diet can interrupt a woman’s menstrual cycle, disrupt the production of thyroid hormones over time, leading to fatigue, poor concentration and irritability.
 Although some people may see fast weight loss results upon following a ketogenic diet, cutting all carbohydrates out can be difficult to uphold over a long period which can lead to people regaining the weight they have lost.
 We should all aim to reduce the amount of free sugar in our diet but for many, staying in ketosis for the long term may be difficult to achieve.
 Whether a diet so low in fibre and the nutrients found in whole grains and vegetables is healthy over the long term remaions to be seen.